 Because we do a complete installation, we will not choose the minimal installation

-Now choose the type of the installation.
-For a manual installtion, we will choose the last option
+Now choose the type of installation.
+For a manual installation, we will choose the last option

 Now we can see all the partition but the type (filesystem) help us to know directly which partitions to use.
 You can see an EFI partition which is present, it is the windows boot partition.
 Normally, for a single installation of Ubuntu, you need to create an EFI boot partition which will be used but as it's present because of Windows already installed, no need to create a new one.

 Now you can choose the mount point and the filesystem as below

 Edit the partition and choose the mount point

 now that you have finished, you can choose install

 You will receive a warning to tell you all the data will be deleted

 Now you can configure your exact location.
 By specifying your exact location, you will allow Ubuntu to communicate with the nearest repositories for installation and package updates.

 Now you can create the user account with a solid password